Keywords & Keyword Density Explained

-Whether you’re a keyword newbie or a veteran researcher, there are things you should just know when it comes to optimizing your website’s content.
-As mentioned, Google continually updates the intelligence ranking our webpages.
-Before we discuss keywords themselves, we’ll need to cover what these tools are and what they do.
+Whether you’re a keyword newbie or a veteran researcher, there are things you need to know when it comes to optimizing the content on your website.
+As we mentioned before, Google continually updates the intelligence ranking of our websites.
+More specifically, the ranking of each page on our website.
+Before we discuss keywords themselves, we’ll need to break down what these tools are and what they do.

-There are three algorithms you need to be optimizing for:
+There are three Google algorithms you need to be optimizing for:

 Before implementing Google Hummingbird, Google simply presented page results instead of the answer to a question that we searched for.
-If your webpage has a clear answer easily presented in a question box, you’ll rank higher.
+If the pages on your website have a clear answer presented in a question box, you’ll rank higher.

 Ultimately, these three algorithms are looking for the same thing: keyword density.

-Keyword density refers to how often search queries, keywords, and searchable terms appear in your webpage content.
+Keyword density refers to how often search queries, words, and terms appear in your webpage content.
 While there is a formula to calculate keyword density, there are WordPress plugins like Yoast that do it for you.
-There isn’t a consensus on the ideal keyword density percentage, but there are some things you can do to make sure you’re not overdoing it.
-These tips will also help improve your webpage rankings.
+There isn’t a consensus on the ideal percentage, but there are some things you can do to make sure you’re not overdoing it.
+These tips will also help improve your page rankings.

 Keywords should be specific.
 Using keywords that are too broad may trick Google Panda and Hummingbird into thinking your website is irrelevant or full of spam.
-When thinking of how to optimize your webpage, think of the direct audience you’re trying to reach.
-Try thinking of what you would search for if you were looking for what your content answers and go from there.
+When thinking of how to optimize your website, think of the direct audience you’re trying to reach.
+Try thinking of what you would search for if you were looking for what each page on your website is about, and go from there.

 Making your keywords too specific will trick Google Algorithms into thinking your content is irrelevant.
-Again, think of what you would enter into Google.
+Again, think of what you would type into Google.
 Additionally, consider asking your coworkers on different teams what they would search if they were looking for information on your content.
-That way, you’ll avoid using jargon in your keywords.
+Better yet—ask your audience directly.
+That way, you’ll avoid using unrelatable jargon in your keywords.
 An outside perspective is always helpful!

 If you’re looking to optimize your website for Google, consider reaching out to our team.
-Our Digital Marketing experts would be happy to discuss keyword strategy and ideal SEO practices to ensure your digital success.
-Or, if you’re looking for more resources, check out our blog for more SEO tips, tricks, and templates.
+Our experts would be happy to discuss keyword strategy and ideal SEO practices to help you achieve digital success.
+Or, if you’re looking for another resource on keywords, check out this other blog post about Why Keyword Density Matters.